-Service not covered by Medicare Not covered under any condition When covered Homemaker services - including basic household assistance, such as light housekeeping or light meal preparation Not covered under any condition Incontinent - pads or supplies May be covered under your Over-the-Counter (OTC) allowance.
+Service not covered by Medicare Not covered under any condition When covered Homemaker services - including basic household assistance, such as light housekeeping or light meal preparation PriorityCare services covered under your plan are described in Chapter 4, Section 2.1 of the Medical Benefits Chart.
+Incontinent - pads or supplies May be covered under your Over-the-Counter (OTC) allowance.
 See Chapter 4, Section 2.1, Medical Benefits Chart.
 Knee walker Not covered under any condition Lab tests - not medically necessary under Medicare coverage criteria.
-Discuss labs with your physician to find out if covered or call Customer Service for more information.
-Not covered under any condition Lift Chair - chair/recliner portion is not covered The lifting mechanism of a lift chair may be covered if determined by Priority Health to meet medical necessity criteria.
-Long-term care - see Chapter 12, Definitions of important words, for long-term care Not covered under any condition Massage therapy - performed by a massage therapist Not covered under any condition Medical necessity - services considered not reasonable and medically necessary, according to the standards of Original Medicare, see Chapter 9, about obtaining a coverage decision Not covered under any condition
+Not covered Discuss labs with your physician to find out if covered or call Customer Service for more information. under any condition Lift Chair - chair/recliner portion is not covered The lifting mechanism of a lift chair may be covered if determined by Priority Health to meet medical necessity criteria.
+Long-term care - see Chapter 12, Definitions of important words , for long-term care Not covered under any condition Massage therapy - performed by a massage therapist Not covered under any condition Medical necessity - services considered not reasonable and medically necessary, according to the standards of Original Medicare, see Chapter 9, about obtaining a coverage decision Not covered under any condition